mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 >
 > This way will do, not this way will do too – this is too diffuse.
 This way won’t do, not this way won’t do either – this is too cut off.
 Without treading these two paths, what would be right?
 Please test; I cite this for you to see.

+#### 7:15

 This pointer was said to be divided into five sections.
 The first section:

 > One device, one object; one word, one phrase – the intent is that you will have a place to enter; still this is gouging a wound in healthy flesh – it can become a nest or a den.

-“One device” originally means the opportunity or action of human consciousness, human body and mind.
+“One device” originally means the opportunity or action of human consciousness or human body and mind.
 When you do [zazen](glossary#zazen) and experience [samadhi](glossary#samadhi), this is one device, which is called opportunity, or action, or [[prāpti](glossary#prāpti)], or working.

 Zazen is the “one object”.
 Whatever you do, there are always two objects, and also opportunity or action.
 Full action of your body and mind, this is one device, one object.
-Whenever you do zazen – or walking on the street, or working in the office, working in the kitchen – whatever you do, there is one device, one object.
+Whenever you do zazen – or walking on the street, or working in the office, working in the kitchen, whatever you do – there is one device, one object.

 Shakyamuni Buddha showed the flowers with his hand, and [Mahākāśyapa](glossary#mahākāśyapa), one of his disciples, smiled when he saw the Buddha’s flowers.
 “Mahākāśyapa smiled” is exactly one device; one opportunity, one action of Mahākāśyapa’s life.
 And the flowers shown by Buddha are “one object.”

-#### 9:50

-“One word, one phrase”: You know this pretty well.
-This is the explanation of existence in a word.
+“One word, one phrase”: You know this pretty well; this is the explanation of existence in a word.
 Without words and phrases, we cannot find the opportunity to communicate with each other.
 So if you want to teach something to people, we need four circumstances: one device, one object, one word, one phrase.
 Time, opportunity, action of your life, and your object.
-And also there is action: verbal action, or sometimes not verbal action.
-Even though you don’t use words, still there is [utterance].
+And also there is utterance: verbal utterance, or sometimes not verbal utterance.
+Even though you don’t use words, still there is utterance.

 So, “One device, one object; one word, one phrase – the intent is that you will have a place to enter.”
 This is why it is said we have to use one device, one object, one word, one phrase: in order to teach; in order to communicate human life with human beings.
-Well, there is no reason “why,” because it is always there; without this, we cannot do anything at all.
-So, it’s completely beyond “why”.
-Before you make a question why, *it’s there*.
-It completely transcends the human questions of “why,” “what we should do or shouldn’t do”.
+Well, there is no reason *why*, because it is always there; without this, we cannot do anything at all.
+It’s completely beyond *why*.
+Before you make a question *why*, *it’s there*.
+It completely transcends the human questions of *why*, what we should do or shouldn’t do.

 That’s why the intent is that you will have a place to enter.
-Through these four – the device, object, word, phrase – we can communicate the universal life, and we can communicate human life to each other.
+Through these four – the device, object, word, phrase – we can communicate the universal life and we can communicate human life to each other.
 Understanding, living in peace and harmony.
-It is ... to guide people to realize a place to enter [nirvana](glossary#nirvana): a peaceful life, a peaceful world.
+It is to guide people to realize a place to enter [nirvana](glossary#nirvana): a peaceful life, a peaceful world.
 How to live; how to exist.

 #### 13:44

 “Still this is gouging a wound in healthy flesh”: “Healthy flesh” means human body, human mind.
 “Still this is gouging a wound” means always there is human consciousness, poking our head into a hole, just like a [cat](glossary#cat).
 We really make a hole, and stay in it, because we are interested in seeing what is in it.

 So Setchō says, “Still this is gouging a wound in healthy flesh.”
-Actually, our body and mind are really healthy, very healthy, because body and mind are exactly going on in the same rhythm of the universe.
+Actually, our body and mind are really healthy, very healthy, because our body and mind are exactly going on in the same rhythm of the universe.
 But the trouble is that human consciousness always digs in the ground, making a hole; poking, poking, poking your head into it, trying to know, to see what’s in it.
 But we don’t know what’s in it.
 Ah!
 Maybe a skunk there.
 Maybe a beautiful flower there.
 Maybe a poisonous snake there.
 We don’t know.
 But constantly, we do this.

-It is not ‘bad’, in a sense, but it is not ‘good’.
-This is one reason why human civilization is developing.
-So, in a sense, it’s pretty good, such a human civilization.
+It is not *bad*, in a sense, but it is not *good*.
+This is one reason why human civilization is developing, so in a sense, it’s pretty good, such a human civilization.
 But the development of human civilization is not good, not bad – nothing to say.
 Even though you hate modern civilization – hate cars, airplanes, helicopters, whatever you say – still we are living with cars, with airplanes, with modern civilization.
 We should appreciate this.
 But we should know what modern civilization is, we should know how it is going on, because you cannot pin down “modern civilization is good” or “modern civilization is not good.”
 We cannot say, completely.

 So, we are always poking our heads into the hole in the ground to see what’s in it, because it’s very fun for us, and it is the reason why human life is developing pretty well.
 On the other hand, we don’t know what’s in it.
 Maybe atomic bomb there, maybe a chemical bomb there.
 Maybe a skunk there, maybe beautiful flowers there.
 No one knows.

-This [spirit of] question is always within the human being: how to use modern civilization, how to use human consciousness.
+This [spirit of] question is always within human beings: how to use modern civilization, how to use human consciousness.
 But if you see the human world now, you know this pretty well.

 That’s why Setchō Zen Master says, “Still this is gouging a wound in healthy flesh.”
 We are, our body and mind are, originally [very fleshy].

-#### 18:52

 “It can become a nest or den.”
 If you poke your head into modern civilization, or the atomic bomb, or whatever it is, we really try to stay with it, believing, “That is my den.
 That is modern civilization; we should depend on it.”
-But if you think modern civilization is best, rather than ‘primitive’ peoples – well, that is a little bit dangerous.
+But if you think modern civilization is best, rather than “primitive” peoples – well, that is a little bit dangerous.
 What is modern civilization?
-[It is] creating ideas [about] human beings; it’s not better, it’s not ‘good’.
+[It is] creating ideas [about] human beings; it’s not better, it’s not “good”.
 That’s why we always have to check human consciousness, modern civilization or the human life we create, constantly.

-It’s not a matter of destroying it, because consciousness is already *being*, beyond human speculation.
+It’s not a matter of destroying [consciousness], because consciousness is already *being*, beyond human speculation.
 Without consciousness, we cannot exist.
 So we should gouge a wound in our healthy flesh – but watch out.
 Don’t believe it is your den, it is your house.
 Of course it is a house, it is your den, but you should get out of it and see what it is.
 That is pretty good.

-I told you sometimes: if you’re always selling fish, your body and mind have a fish smell.
-But if you’re always soaking in the fishy smell, you don’t smell how fishy you are.
-Get out, sometimes.
+I tell you sometimes: if you’re always selling fish, your body and mind have a fish smell, but if you’re always soaking in the fishy smell, you don’t smell how fishy you are.
+So sometimes get out.
 If you get out, and are engaged in something with a beautiful smell, people will really tell you how fishy you smell.

-So, the same applies to human life.
+The same applies to human life.

 #### 21:33

-...
 The second section is:

 > The Great Function appears without abiding by fixed principles – the intent is that you will realize there is something transcendental; it covers the sky and covers the earth, yet it cannot be grasped.